-What will happen to the University of Birmingham Crests above the former library?
+What happened to the University of Birmingham Crests above the former library?

 What is the Green Heart project?

 Measuring over 12 acres, the Green Heart project will open up the centre of campus for students, staff and the local community to enjoy.
 It will provide a space for performances, socialising, meeting and working, while opening up views across the whole campus, as envisaged in the 1920s.
 MJP Architects were appointed by the University to develop a new masterplan for the Edgbaston Campus in order to set a framework for future developments.
 The project will reopen the historic north-south vista from Pritchatts Road to the Aston Webb buildings.
 This masterplan was a key part of the University's Estates Strategy capital masterplan which covers the five-year period 2016 - 2021.
 The University has now announced Phase 2 of this plan, which outlines new projects between 2022 - 2026.